mcgonagle/GitZT/README.md

 # @mcgonagle's Definition of DevOps
 A Technical and Cultural Focus on Teamwork and the Mission to Deliver Software Securely.

+# @mcgonagle's Definition of Zero Trust
+A trust mindset where all activity is provided the least amount of access, and all connectivity is authenticated and continuously verified to be the expected user.

 ## Collaborative Automation is Key
 Collaborative automation is simply teams of engineers and administrators working together, towards a common goal, utilizing automation tooling to make their jobs easier, more efficient, and stress free.
 A secondary DevOps practice configuration management is important to I2aC, and has undergone a fundamental shift over the last few years as social coding via sites like github.com have become increasingly popular.
 Network teams are able to share their software modeled BIG-IPs with other team members, solicit feedback, find bugs, and squash those bugs all because their BIG-IPs are modeled in code.